MJTFreeTime/DirectX-Snake-2.0/README.md

 # DirectX-Snake-2.0
 Progress: Still in-progress, with notable bugs to be fixed, and a number of additions to be made, such as a point system, speed changes, collision detection, and general game logic.

 This game I call "Snake 2.0".
-Created with DirectX and the Open-Source ChiliFramework.
+Created with C++ DirectX, using the Open-Source ChiliFramework.

 My code can be found in the Game.cpp and Game.h files.
 More specifically, in the Game.h file, my member functions and data members are everything below the "/* User Functions  */" comment.
 And, in the Game.cpp file, my code is inside Game::UpdateModel(), Game::ComposeFrame(), and all the member functions below them.
 The rest of the code is from the ChiliFramework, which mainly handles windows creation with winAPI, setting up graphics, sound, and keyboard/mouse input providing the developer with a functions to interact with.